quent043/encode-expert-solidity/Homework5/homework5.md

 |_____|

 Copies the bytes from 00 to 27 into the memory.
 So the init code ?
+It copies everything but the init code, and returns it.

 #### What are we overwriting ?
 Nothing is in the memory at this time so... nothing ?